Theodore M. Davis: Biography

 Theodore Montgomery Davis was born in Springfield, New York on May 7, 1838.
 He settled in Iowa City, where he qualified as a lawyer, later moving to Washington DC, then to New York City.
 After becoming wealthy in a career in the law and business, he moved to Newport, Rhode Island in 1882 where he built a mansion known as "The Reef" (later "The Bells") on Ocean Avenue, on property which is now Brenton Point State Park.

 Although married, Davis had a live-in mistress, Emma Andrews, from 1887 until his death.
-Andrews was the cousin of his wife Annie.
+Andrews was the cousin of his wife Annie Buttles Davis.

 He spent his winters in Europe and on digs in Egypt (from 1900).
 In the winter of 1915 he did not go to Egypt for health reasons and instead rented the Florida home of William Jennings Bryan, then Secretary of State.
 He died there on February 23, 1915 aged 76, leaving the Davis Madonna and his private collection of Egyptian artifacts to the Metropolitan Museum of Art.
+Even though he left his collection to the Museum, his nephew, Theodore Davis "Terry" Boal, with Annie's support, began contesting Davis's will.
+It was finally resolved around 15 years later.